Fedayo/Customer-segmentation-for-subscription-service/README.md

 ## 📚 Insights
    Key Findings:
  -  Revenue Growth in the East Region: The East region shows consistent revenue growth, making it a key focus area for marketing efforts.
- -  High Cancellation Rates for Basic Subscriptions: Basic subscriptions have a higher cancellation rate, suggesting the need for improved service offerings or retention strategies.
- -  Basic subscription has the highest percentage
+ -  Basic subscribers have the highest percentage of subscription.

 ## Conclusion
    The customer segmentation analysis for the subscription service provides valuable insights into customer behavior and revenue distribution.
    Key findings include:
 - Subscriber Base: The total number of subscribers stands at 33,787, showcasing the reach of the service.
 - Revenue Insights: The total revenue generated is approximately 68 million, highlighting the financial impact of the subscription model.

 ### Segment Trends:
 - Subscription Type: Basic subscribers account for the highest number of subscriptions, indicating their popularity and accessibility.
 - Regional Distribution: The East region leads in subscriptions, suggesting targeted growth strategies could be focused here to capitalize on this market.
 - Top Customer: Liam emerges as the top customer, reflecting high engagement or spending, which could inform loyalty and rewards programs.

- ### These findings can guide strategic decisions, such as enhancing basic subscription offerings, developing region-specific marketing campaigns, and nurturing relationships with top customers to drive          retention and growth.
+  These findings can guide strategic decisions, such as enhancing basic subscription offerings, developing region-specific marketing campaigns, and nurturing relationships with top customers to drive          retention and growth.